What Circumstances Surround being Fired for a DUI or DWI?

 What Your Employment Contract Outlines

-When starting a new job, an individual may have to review and sign a binding employment contract.
+When starting a new job, a person may have to review and sign a binding employment contract.
 Should this contract outline that any type of arrest of the employee be grounds for immediate firing from their position, there is nothing the individual can do to stop it from happening.
-Although this is often the case, it is important to check your state’s laws surround the subject – in some cases, state laws outline that individuals can only be fired if they are convicted of a crime, not just arrested.
+Although this is often the case, it is important to check your state’s laws surround the subject – in some cases, state laws outline that individuals can only be fired if they are convicted of a crime, not just being arrested for a misdemeanor charge such as DUI.

 If Your Occupation Includes Driving as a Primary Function